 \subsection{Our Techniques}

 The lower bound on the triple tradeoff between stretch, hopbound and size of $(\alpha,\beta)$-hopsets, showing that $\alpha\cdot\beta=\Omega(k)$ whenever the size is $O(n^{1+1/k})$, uses the existence of $n^{1/g}$-regular graphs with girth $g$.
 The basic idea is simple: locally (within distance less than $g/2$) the graph looks like a tree, so when considering short enough paths, of length less than $g/\alpha$, there are no alternative paths with stretch at most $\alpha$.
-This means that any hopset edge $(u,v)$ can only be useful to pairs whose shortest path is "nearby" to $u,v$.
-Making this intuition precise, and defining what exactly is "nearby", requires some careful counting arguments.
+This means that any hopset edge $(u,v)$ can only be useful to pairs whose shortest path is ``nearby" to $u,v$.
+Making this intuition precise, and defining what exactly is ``nearby", requires some careful counting arguments.

-Before discussing our general algorithm for hopsets and spanners, let us review the previous TZ algorithms: Let $G=(V,E)$ be a (possibly weighted) graph with $n$ vertices, and fix an integer parameter $k$.
+Before discussing our general algorithm for hopsets, emulators and spanners, let us review the previous TZ algorithms: Let $G=(V,E)$ be a (possibly weighted) graph with $n$ vertices, and fix an integer parameter $k$.
 The algorithms of \cite{TZ01,TZ06} randomly sample a sequence of sets $V=A_0\supseteq A_1\supseteq ...\supseteq A_F$, for some $F$, where each $A_{i+1}$, $0\le i<F$, is sampled by including each vertex from $A_i$ independently with some predefined probability.
 Then they define for each $v\in V$ its $i$-th {\em pivot} $p_i(v)$ as the closest vertex in $A_i$ to $v$, and the $i$-th {\em bunch} as $B_i(v)=\{u\in A_i~:~ d(u,v)<d(v,p_{i+1}(v))\}$.
 The hopset or spanner consists of all edges (or shortest paths) between each $v$ and some of its bunches.

-\paragraph{Linear-TZ for multiplicative spanners and hopsets.} In \cite{TZ01}, the sampling probabilities of each $A_{i+1}$ from $A_i$ were uniform $n^{-1/k}$, i.e., the exponent of $n^{-1/k}$ was linear, so we call this a {\em linear-TZ}.
-In this version, each vertex $v\in V$ can connect to vertices in $B_i(v)$ for all $0\le i\le F$.
-The analysis can give a spanner (or hopset with $\beta=2$) with multiplicative stretch $2k-1$.
+\paragraph{Linear-TZ for multiplicative spanners, emulators and hopsets.} In \cite{TZ01}, the sampling probabilities of each $A_{i+1}$ from $A_i$ were uniform $n^{-1/k}$.
+Thus, the expected size of each set $A_i$ in the hierarchy was $n^{1-\frac{i}{k}}$.
+This means that the exponent of $n$ in $|A_i|$ is {\em linearly} decreasing in $i$, hence we call this construction a {\em linear-TZ}.
+In this version, each vertex $v\in V$ connects to vertices in $B_i(v)$ for all $0\le i\le F$.
+The analysis gives a spanner or emulator (or a hopset with $\beta=2$) with multiplicative stretch $2k-1$.